lechemrc/lechemrc.github.io/aboutme.md

 ---
 layout: page
-title: About me
+title: Rob LeCheminant
-subtitle: Why you'd want to go on a date with me
+subtitle: ... and how I learned to stop worrying and start analyzing.
 ---

 My name is Inigo Montoya.
 I have the following qualities: